-Prior to adopting the FY17-21 Five-Year Plan as part of the FY2017 Budget, the BOCS engaged in a policy discussion regarding future budget guidance.
-The BOCS agreed that the past practice of using the residential tax bill cap was no longer appropriate, given the community desire to maintain existing services and add planned community infrastructure.
-New guidance, in the form of a 3.5% annual growth cap on future County operating expenditures, exclusive of operating expenditures associated with new capital expenditures, was adopted for the FY2018 Budget.
-This guidance remained in place for the preparation of the Proposed FY2019 Budget.
+In past years it was the Board's practice to provide budget guidance in December of each year.
+However, prior to adopting the FY17-21 Five Year Plan as part of the FY2017 Budget, the Board engaged in a policy discussion regarding future budget guidance.
+The Board agreed that the practice of using the residential tax bill cap was no longer appropriate, given the community desire to maintain existing services and add planned community infrastructure.
+New guidance, in the form of a 3.5% annual growth cap on future County operating expenditures, exclusive of operating expenditures associated with new capital expenditures, was adopted.